MeshMap/LocationBasedARSample/README.md

 Clone the repository and open the project using [Unity Hub](https://unity.com/unity-hub).

 Follow the [documentation](https://docs.meshmap.com/unity-sdk/overview) and [device guides](https://docs.meshmap.com/unity-sdk/xr/cross-platform-management) to configure settings, permissions, and installation of the app to your target device.

+Use the "LocationBasedAR" scene for cross-platform development.
+If you only want to build for a specific device, then use the "_ML2" or "_MQ3" variants.

+The "SanturcePark" scene includes the example map for this app.
+You can put your own scans here too.

+Make sure to use the correct build profile for your device and check the scene(s) you want to include in your app.